 The Siata 208S quickly became a competitive road racing force in the under 2-liter class.
 Aside from its inherent beauty, the 208S offered an exceptionally well-balanced package with an admirable power-to-weight ratio.
 The November 1953 issue of Road & Track called it the “Sensational New Italian Sports Car.”

 Most of the production run was sold in the U.S. through Ernie McAfee Engineering on Sunset Boulevard in Hollywood, with financial backing from oil heir Bill Doheny.
-Ernie McAfee was a hotrodder and road racer or repute and campaigned a 4.9-liter Ferrari.
+Moreover, Ernie McAfee was a hotrodder and road racer or repute and campaigned a 4.9-liter Ferrari.

 In one ad, McAfee promised 120 hp and 120 mph and touted the Siata’s 4-wheel independent suspension, 78-spoke Borrani racing wheels, “fantastic brakes,” Michelin tires and 1,900-lb. weight.
-The price was “$4,995 complete,” which was not out of line by the standards of the day’s premium sports and GT cars.
+Further, the price was “$4,995 complete,” which was not out of line by the standards of the day’s premium sports and GT cars.

 One of the Finest Siatas